Medications That Can Influence Your Dog or Cat’s Thyroid Test Results

 Mirtazapine

-Mirtazapine (Remeron®) is also a behavior-modifying drug.
-It is often given to pets, (cats and occasionally dogs) as an appetite stimulant or in an attempt to treat behavioral disorders.
-In humans, long-term treatment with mirtazapine increases T3 levels and decreases F-T4 levels (read here), but I cannot tell you what the drug might do to thyroid test results in your dog or cat.
-If you have experience with that let me know.
+Mirtazapine (Remeron®) is also a behavior-modifying drug, an antidepressant.
+It is often given to pets, (cats and occasionally dogs) as an appetite stimulant or in an attempt to treat variouws behavioral disorders.
+In humans, long-term treatment with mirtazapine increases T3 levels and decreases F-T4 levels (read here), but I cannot tell you what the drug might do to thyroid test results in your dog or cat because no one I know of has studied that.
+If you have experience using mirtazapine in a hypothyroid dog let me know.

-Remember, when the levels of T3 and T4 produced by your pet’s thyroid gland go down, their levels of thyroid stimulating hormone (TSH), produced by their pituitary gland in response, tends to go up and vice versa.
+Remember, when the levels of T3 and T4 produced by your pet’s thyroid gland go down, its level of thyroid stimulating hormone (TSH), produced by its pituitary gland tends to go up and vice versa.
+Your pets pituitary gland is constantly monitoring the level of every hormone in you pet’s body in real time.

 Exit mobile version